 - Bob's Red Mill Tapioca Flour: Adds just a little more softness and loft to the crumb.

-How to Make Healthy Gluten-Free Banana Bread
+How to Make Nutritious Gluten-Free Banana Bread

 You can make this banana bread in just one bowl (save for sifting the flours), whether it's a mixing bowl or a stand mixer.
 I opt for a stand mixer because I'm lazy and like using it to mash my bananas, but using a potato masher or a fork to mash the bananas works just as well!